sFlow

 sflow sample

-The sflow sample command sets the packet sampling rate.
-Packets are sampled at random intervals to avoid inaccurate sampling of periodic events; the packet sampling rate defines the average number of ingress packets that pass through an interface for every packet that is sampled.
-A rate of 16384 corresponds to an average sample of one per 16,384 packets.
-The switch may drop samples if it cannot handle the configured sample rate.
-Under normal operation, the maximum packet sample rate is one per 16384 packets.
-Higher sampling rates can be specified with the dangerous option.
+command sets the packet sampling rate.
+Packets sample at random intervals to avoid inaccurate sampling of periodic events.
+The packet sampling rate defines the average number of ingress packets that pass through an interface for every sampled packet.
+A rate of 16384 corresponds to an average sample of one per 16384 packets.
+The switch may drop samples if it cannot manage the configured sample rate.
+Under normal operation, the maximum packet sample rate occurs at one per 16384 packets.
+Specify higher sampling rates with the dangerous option.

 By default, samples include information about the output interface.
 To remove this information, use the [no] sflow sample output interface command.